 In any case, if you are a woman who wants to try the ketogenic diet, there are many articles online to guide you through the process and ensure success, both physically and mentally.

 Mark Sisson provides great articles directed at those following the ketogenic diet.
 Specifically for topics on women and the keto diet.
 Here’s a quick recap of Mark’s main points:

-- Consume extra fat for the initial week – helps to upregulate fat burning, ensures there isn’t a caloric deficit, and breaks the barrier of thought that says “fat is bad”.
+It helps to upregulate fat burning, ensures there isn’t a caloric deficit and breaks the barrier of thought that says “fat is bad.”
 Ensure you eat fats that boost AMPK, like marine fat, extra virgin olive oil, and palmitoleic acid (found in macadamia nuts).

-- Avoid nutrient-poor “fat bombs” – choose things like eggs with mayo, avocado or guacamole, collagen enriched smoothies, nut butter on veggies, olives, raw cheeses.
+choose things like eggs with mayo, avocado or guacamole, collagen-enriched smoothies, nut butter on veggies, olives, and raw cheeses.

-- Don’t be a drill sergeant – make sure you’re pretty strict during the first 3-4 weeks of getting into the fat-burning zone (fat adapted), but once you’re there, there’s no need to micromanage.
-Keto improves metabolic resilience so your body will bounce back if you stray a bit.
+make sure you’re pretty strict during the first 3-4 weeks of getting into the fat-burning zone (fat-adapted), but once you’re there, there’s no need to micromanage.
+Keto improves metabolic resilience, so your body will bounce back if you stray a bit.

-- The best advice doesn’t always work – when keto isn’t working for you, it’s probably because your body is under stress and needs more.
-Sometimes it’s more food, and sometimes is more carbs or protein.
+When keto isn’t working for you, it’s probably because your body is under stress and needs more.
+Sometimes it’s more food and sometimes is more carbs or protein.
 Women, specifically, are much more sensitive to these metabolic changes than men.